evo-biomech/replicAnt/Epic_Mega_Grant/proposal_draft.md

 - **Performance** — GPU-accelerated rendering enables generation of tens of thousands of annotated images in hours rather than weeks
 - **Cross-platform potential** — Linux support enables deployment on HPC clusters for large-scale dataset generation

 No other engine or rendering framework offers this combination of photorealism, procedural flexibility, native C++ extensibility, and multi-pass output in a single, well-supported package.
+In turn, replicAnt introduces Unreal Engine to a community of biologists and computer vision researchers who would otherwise never encounter it — every laboratory that adopts the pipeline becomes a new UE user, expanding the engine's reach into the life sciences.

 ### Discriminative ML, Not Generative AI

 It is important to emphasise that replicAnt is a tool for *discriminative* machine learning — training networks to detect, track, and reconstruct animals from images — not generative AI.
 The goal is robust, reproducible, quantitative outcomes for scientific research: accurate pose estimates, reliable tracking, faithful 3D reconstructions.
 Synthetic data from replicAnt is not an end in itself; it enables the training of models that produce measurable, verifiable results in real experiments.
-This distinction matters: scientific applications demand reproducibility and quantitative accuracy, not plausible-looking outputs.
+This distinction matters: scientific applications demand reproducibility and quantitative accuracy, not simply plausible-looking outputs.

 ---